mze-runner/amn-express/README.md

 amn.res.reply(res, { name: 'myPrettificationFunc', data: yourRowData }); // amn.res.reply store data and alias for prettification
 ```

-`amn.response` middleware will check whether response data and pretification function available to run your code behind the scene before sending anything to a clint.
+`amn.response` middleware will check whether response data and pretiffication function available to run your code behind the scene before sending anything to a clint.

 ### Request helpers